tudor-malene/Easygrid/README.md

 All grids will be defined in controllers - which must be annotated with [@Easygrid](/src/groovy/org/grails/plugin/easygrid/Easygrid.groovy) .

-In each annotated controller ( @Easygrid ) you can define a static closure called "grids" where you define the grids which will be made available by this controller.
+In each controller annotated with `@Easygrid` you can define a static closure called `grids` where you define the grids which will be made available by this controller.
-Starting with version 1.4.1, the preferred way of defining grids is by using plain closures ending with the 'Grid' suffix ( similar to flows in Spring WebFlow )
+Starting with version 1.4.1, the preferred way of defining grids is by using plain closures ending with the `Grid` suffix (similar to flows in Spring WebFlow)

 The plugin provides a custom Builder for making the configuration very straight forward.

-Ex:  (from the  petclinic sample)
+Example from the petclinic sample:
 ```groovy
 def ownersGrid = {
     domainClass Owner